Thizisfranklin/IDS2024F/QUIZ/Quiz 2 /README.md

 (A) Name a second-generation programming language.

 (B) Which language-generation are Fortran, C, C++, MATLAB, Python, R?
+The first language generation

 In what decades C, C++, MATLAB, and Python were created, respectively?
 (Hint: Use the diagrams from our lecture notes)